 Colorado's uninsured rate remains steady at 6.5 percent.
-But the uninsured rate varies across the state, from 2.6 percent in Jefferson County to 14.3 percent in the central mountain region of the state, where insurance premiums are most expensive.
+But the uninsured rate varies across the state, from 2.6 percent in Jefferson County to 14.3 percent in the I-70 mountain corridor, where insurance premiums are most expensive.
 Policy also plays a role in insurance rates.
 For instance, while young adults in their twenties (sometimes referred to as "young invincibles") are often perceived as more likely to be uninsured, Coloradans in their thirties and forties are actually more likely to go without coverage in 2019.
-This may be because young people can stay on their parents' insurance plans until age 26.
-Coloradans with modest incomes high enough that they are not eligible for Medicaid are more likely to be uninsured than those with higher incomes or those who are eligible for Medicaid.
-Not all ACA programs, including Medicaid expansion, are available to all non-citizen.
+This may be because young people can stay on their parents' insurance plans until age

+26. Coloradans with incomes between 139 and 400 percent of the federal poverty level are more likely to be uninsured than those with lower incomes, most of whom are eligible for Medicaid, and those with higher incomes.
+Not all ACA programs, including Medicaid expansion, are available to all non-citizens.
 For example, immigrants without documentation and non-citizens who have lived in the U.S. for less than five years don't qualify for Medicaid coverage, regardless of income.
-One in four (27.1 percent) non-citizens are uninsured compared with one in 20 (5.8 percent) citizens.
+One in four non-citizens (27.1 percent) are uninsured, compared with one in 20 citizens (5.8 percent).